-- New 'holistic' value for money assessment requirements; - Implementation statement covering the background of what is included and the Scheme's position; - Net investment return reporting in the Chair's Statement; - Building an effective system of governance overview of tPR's new code of practice; - Overview of Pension Schemes Act 2021; and - Investment strategy review overview of requirements and fund performance;
+- Winding up a DC scheme; - Making bulk transfers from DC schemes; - Net investment return reporting in the Chair's Statement; - Building an effective system of governance overview of tPR's new general code of practice.

-as well as receiving technical updates on other topics during Trustee meetings.
+The Trustees also receiving technical updates on other topics during Trustee meetings.